 The total additional cost ($6,125) will be included in Financial Aid calculations for Fall semester 2013.
 A Financial Aid officer will to determine how your package may be adjusted depending upon your need.
 Please contact the Financial Aid Office with further questions.

-The application period for this course is now open.
+The application period for this course is now CLOSED.
+Interested in future coures?
+Review the application following the link above.

 - Faculty contact-Prof. Frank, emf@@oxy.edu